enhsin/phosim-dm-process/README.md

 ```
 eups distrib install -t v11_0 lsst_apps
 ```
-For some unknown reasons, this command doesn't work on conte.rcac, but it can work on hansen.rcac.
-To test your new installation, follow [this](https://confluence.lsstcorp.org/display/LSWUG/Testing+the+Installation) demo.
+For some reasons, this command doesn't work on Conte frontends.
+I log into a Hansen frontend to complete this step.
+To test your new installation, follow [this](https://confluence.lsstcorp.org/display/LSWUG/Testing+the+Installation) instruction.

 #### Download DM tutorial scripts
 ```